jaswanthhreddy/AI-Medlab/README.md

 ## 👨‍💻 Author

 **Bandi Jaswanth Reddy**
 🎓 B.Tech – Artificial Intelligence & Data Science

 ---

+## 🚫 License & Usage

+This project is protected under **All Rights Reserved**.

+❌ You are NOT allowed to copy, modify, distribute, or reuse this project without explicit permission from the author.

+📩 For any usage requests, please contact the author.

+---